 With each passing year, we see the smartphone market push the bar for quality.
 This is especially true in the world of Android where a new year means a definite bump in specifications and performance.
 In 2015 we saw a very interesting trend.
 Traditionally, midrange smartphones featured compromises from their more expensive flagship brothers.
 However, we saw last year a very compelling group of smartphones that didn’t break the bank but offered excellent performance overall.
 So the real question is, which option is better for the consumer in 2016.
+Check out more about Best Upcoming Flagship Mobile Phones of 2019.

 If you have seen recent reviews of mid tier smartphones, you probably noticed specifications featured by flagships from a generation ago.
 These devices often pack octa-core processors, Full HD displays and 3GB of RAM.
 Without dragging things too far, we can tell you this: most midrangers nowadays are very capable pieces of hardware and can handle most if not all intensive tasks smoothly.
 When we review phones, we look at how the device can handle intense game play and multitasking to gauge the performance but recently, it has become more and more difficult to actually distinguish between the performance of a $400 phone and a $800 phone.